 This provides no benefits to us but gives full disaster failover, which totally secures our customers' services.
 As far as we know, no other provider in our market is able to do this.

-This is because we’re a member of ITSPA, (the Internet Telephony Service Providers Association), whose members have agreed to rescue fellow members in just these circumstances.
+This is because we're a member of Comms Council UK, (the VoIP industry's trade association), whose members have agreed to rescue fellow members in just these circumstances.

 And because VoIP is based on standards (SIP), services can very easily be moved from one provider to another.